civkit/civkit-frontend/README.md

+## Start Here!

+### What is civkit?
+Civkit is Open Source.
+Forever.
+The goal is simple.
+Create the building blocks of unstoppable peer-to-peer marketplaces.

+All releases are on Github.
+As a user, you only need to install the Nos2x plugin.
+We will add other options for now but this is currently the method.
+Install this on your browser and navigate to Register.
+You will purchase a staking credential and be able to login and take orders.
+Both orderbook and reputation are visible at frontend.civkit.africa/filteredOrders and frontend.civkit.africa/filteredRatings.

+Taking these orders requires a small committment of paying a hold invoice, which is relesed back if the trade is successful.
+The purpose of this is to prevent cheating and time wasters.
+Your sats will be returned and are only a small % of the trade amount.
+Your trades will be displayed on the internal orderbook but also sent as nostr event types to the relays accepting nostr trades.

+We use these event types
+- 1505: Announcing a civkit node is live (for marketplace runners to tell users they exist)
+- 1506: An order has been placed with link to where to take it.
+This is relayed across nostr to other relays so even if 1 market goes down, another market can spin up and find a partner for the trade
+- 1507: An order has been taken by a counterparty
+- 1508: A trade has been completed and each user ranks the other.
+Reputations are tied to your nostr identity.
+The PGP chatroom is encrypted and anonymous.

+If a dispute occurs, the chat is locked and exported to the moderator to resolve.
+This decentralizes chat back to core PGP principles and keeps you safe from prying eyes.
+If a trade is successful, the sats are released to the sats buyer when fiat or product is received.
+You are ranked and this is sent to nostr.

+Have fun trading, stay safe and guard your reputation without trading over your privacy.
+Be a good human.

 ## Civkit Frontend

 This is a sample client for a Civkit Node.
 It provides a UI to create P2P trade orders.